Bridges of Lyon: Bridge of the Guillotière (1953)

 The bridge of La Guillotière, also formerly known as the Rhône Bridge, is the oldest bridge over the Rhone.
 The bridge from the Middle Ages was based on a forest of oak piles, which have made the digging of the subway tunnel, in the 1980s.
 Some arches were filled on the left bank in the 1820s.
 This explains the anomaly which Lyon is known as Place du Pont (now Place Gabriel Péri) a place that is a hundred metres from the top deck.
+In 1859, the largest Gallo-Roman statue of Neptune in France was discovered along the left bank close to the Hôtel-Dieu de Lyon.
 The bridge was destroyed during the retreat of the German army in September 1944.
 It was demolished in 1952 and replaced by a wider bridge with a metallic structure in 1953.